 Optimize your data warehouses, not just your warehouses

-These are issues which are not only present in the physical world, but also the digital one – data storage.
-Just like in physical world, the choices we make on how our data is stored and designing a system which optimizes that storage approach can have a massive impact on your bottom line.
+These are issues that are not only present in the physical world, but also in the digital one – data storage.
+Just like in the physical world, the choices we make on how our data is stored and designing a system that optimizes that storage approach can have a massive impact on your bottom line.

 Before we delve deeper, let’s first cover a few key terms in today’s ever-changing modern database management system (DBMS):